codedance/jquery.AreYouSure/README.md

     }

     /*
-    *  If you're dynamically adding new fields, and would like to track
+    *  If you're dynamically adding new fields/inputs, and would like to track
-    *  their state, trigger Are-You-Sure to rescan the form like this.
+    *  their state, trigger Are-You-Sure to rescan the form like this:
     */
-    $('#my-form').trigger('rescan.ays');
+    $('#my-form').trigger('rescan.areYouSure');

     /*
     *  As an alternative to using events, you can pass in a custom change